Blog

 As the FinTech, you are responsible (and liable based on Regulation E from the Federal Reserve Board) for owning the customer relationship, including, timely customer support.

 This means that anytime there is a customer complaint, dispute, or error, your team must bring it to resolution.
 Creating a process guide is essential to ensure an efficient and uniform process for your teams to start handling and documenting customer support cases.
-This guide should include:
+This guide must include:

 • Your policies